CommitteeOfZero/chn-patch/content/CHNPatch-README.txt

 * Added a nametag in-game option for accessibility.
 * Added a tutorial for delusion triggers.
-* Added mousewheel support to save and CG menus.
 * Minor text fixes.
 * Translated a few additional BGs for consistency.
 * Fixed a bug where the wrong CG was called.